-Yes it’s now officially spring – but here in Victoria the pansies and primroses have been blooming for quite a while!
-So of course, for the past few weeks I’ve been plotting how to best eat them.
+Soon it will be officially spring – but here in Victoria the pansies and primroses have been blooming for quite a while!
+So of course, for the past few weeks, I’ve been plotting how to best eat them.
 The pansies delicate sweet scent and pretty colours make them popular as candied blossoms or garnishes, but sadly their mild flavour is often destroyed with cooking.
-Primrose (or primula) are more often used in Europe in curds and puddings, but for the most part their flavour also dissipates when heated.
-I wanted to find a way to use them both fresh – so voila this “no bake” coconut-oat bar was born.
+Primrose (or primula) are more often used in Europe in curds and puddings, but for the most part, their flavour also dissipates when heated.
+I wanted to find a way to use them both fresh – so voila this “no bake” coconut-oat ball was born.
 And as it’s made with coconut oil its officially vegan, not to mention gluten-free.

-I love that this Primrose & Pansy Coconut-Oat Bar not only actually looks fit for a fairy feast, but is so incredibly easy to make.
+I love that these Primrose & Pansy Coconut-Oat Balls not only actually looks fit for a fairy feast, but is so incredibly easy to make.
 I picked about two cups of blossoms fresh from the garden, which was the hardest part because they were just so darn pretty – but I know they’ll come back better than ever.
 I chopped the petals up finely and then added them to the oat, coconut, coconut oil and honey mixture.
-You can also roll the mixture into balls – and as you can see – they’re just as pretty!

 Primrose and Pansy Coconut-Oat Bars

 - 1/4 cup honey

 - 1 cup old fashioned oats

 - 1 cup shredded unsweetened coconut (save a few sprinkles for garnish)

 - Tbsp of Icing Sugar (optional – used to dust the finished balls.)